awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 In the JSON response to the preceding request, the `tags` attribute lists all the tag keys and values that are associated with the campaign\.

-To display all the tags that are associated with more than one resource of the same type \(project, campaign, or segment\), send a GET request to the appropriate resource URI\.
+To display all the tags that are associated with more than one resource of the same type \(project, campaign, message template, or segment\), send a GET request to the appropriate resource URI\.
 For example, the following request gets information about all the campaigns in the specified project \(*application\-id*\):

 ```
 GET /v1/apps/application-id/campaigns HTTP/1.1